 In this section we analyze the computational complexity and convergence of the online CNSC algorithm.
-We show that online learning requires comparable (for active learning) or less (for inertial learning) computations and almost surely converges to a local minimum of the same cost as in the batch learning.
-Here 'almost surely' means that the convergence is guaranteed with probability one.
-In practice, with the same computational load, online learning tends to learn better patterns than batch learning.
+We show that online learning requires comparable (for active learning) or less (for inertial learning) computation than batch learning but still converges to a local minimum of the objective cost function with probability 1, or almost surely.
+In practice, with the same computational load, online learning tends to obtain lower empirical cost than batch learning.